AshutoshKuinkel/KTMVTour/docs/daily-log.md

 I think it's better if we let user decide.
 So keep it as is for now.

 - When i did password select false on my user model I forgot to add select password after like user.findone(id) so bcrypt got undefined/null user password hence why it was throwing the data and hash arguments required.

+- I got some images into the dataset aswell today, but now I gotta start gaining an understanding of how I can connect the tf lite model when ready to my rn vision camera.
+I asked a question on discord about this and some guy responded to me saying:

+    It’s just running the model every frame
+    If you don’t want to run the model every frame, do a frame by frame comparison like structural similarity index So now im guessing if I just import the model It'll work how I want it to because it's running the model every frame?
+Who knows though, i'll have to dive deeper into it later.